ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 You can also search the data by keyword.
 For example, this search shows grants awarded with the <a href="https://grantnav.threesixtygiving.org/search?query=%22village+hall%22&default_field=title_and_description" target="_blank">term ‘village hall’ in the grant title or description.</a>

+- You can download the results of your searches to see what data from a range of funders looks like.
+- You can also open the results of a search in <a href="https://insights.threesixtygiving.org" target="_blank">360Insights.</a>

 For more guidance about how to explore 360Giving data in GrantNav visit the <a href="https://help.grantnav.threesixtygiving.org/en/latest" target="_blank">Help section.</a>**

 #### 360Insights